 I completed two bachelor's degrees at Indiana University, studying marketing, psychology, and mathematics.
-I then completed my master's and doctorate degrees in psychology at The Ohio State University in 2018, and was a postdoctoral fellow in marketing at Vanderbilt University from 2018 to 2020.
+Then, I completed my master's and doctorate degrees in psychology at The Ohio State University in 2018.
+Finally, I was a postdoctoral fellow in marketing at Vanderbilt University from 2018 to 2020.
 Currently, I am an assistant professor of marketing in the Driehaus College of Business at DePaul University in Chicago.

-My broader research interests focus on the psychological processes and behavioral consequences of evaluations—whether something is deemed good or bad, and to what extent—and their broader social judgments.
-My colleagues and I examine three broad concepts and related processes toward this end:
+My broader research interests focus on the psychological processes and behavioral consequences of evaluations—whether something is deemed good, bad, or both, and to what extent—and subsequent social judgments.
+My colleagues and I examine three broad, related questions toward this end:

 (1) Ambivalence—how do people perceive, manage, and act on conflicting negative and positive information?

 (2) Expectations—when and why do individuals feel more or less surprised, and with what consequences?